WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 	_Checkout page showing the contents of the shopping cart_

 1. Navigate back to **Products** page.

 1. Click on **Recycle** link.
 This link forces the web role to be recycled.
 Once you click on the link, the Products page will turn blank.

 1. In the **Compute Emulator**, observe how the web role is recycled by the emulator:

 	![Suspending the service role instance](Images/suspending-the-service-role-instance.png?raw=true "Suspending the service role instance")

 	_Web role recycled_

-1. Got back to browser, remove */Home/Recylce* from address bar, and then press Enter to reload the site.
+1. Go back to the browser.
+Remove */Home/Recycle* from the address bar, and then press **Enter** to reload the site.
 The **Products** page should come back normal after a short delay.

 1. Navigate to **Checkout** page.
 Notice that the order now appears empty.